OrigamiDream/gato/README.md

 There are no mentions that how many residual networks must be stacked for token embeddings.<br>
 Therefore, I remain configurable in `GatoConfig`.

+Whatever how many residual layers are existing, full-preactivation is a key.

 The blocks are consisted of:
-- V2 ResNet architecture (ResNet1001)
+- Version 2 ResNet architecture (based on ResNet50V2)
 - GroupNorm (instead of LayerNorm)
 - GeLU (instead of ReLU)